 Careers Programme

 Students at Mossbourne Community Academy are engaged in a programme of Careers Education, Information, Advice, and Guidance (CEIAG) from Year 7 right up to Year 13.
 They have access to a range of resources and opportunities, and dedicated staff are available to support them.
 The table linked below outlines the careers activities and who they are offered to.
 This provision forms part of our stable careers programme.
-In addition to this, all students in Years 8-13 have the opportunity to receive independent and impartial careers guidance from our Careers Advisors Mr Edwards and Ms Grey – Prospects.
+In addition to this, all students in Years 8-13 have the opportunity to receive independent and impartial careers guidance from our Careers Advisors Ms Robinson and Ms Grey – Prospects.
 There are also additional trips, visits and events that are organised by learning areas each academic year.

 How can parents or carers support with CEIAG?